robin-raymond/zax.io/compiler-directives.md

     * an `if` statement encounter a value which can never happen (because of the `[[never]]` directive or the `[[always]]` directive)
 * `impossible-code-flow` (always)
     * a code path was followed what was marked as impossible (because of the `[[never]]` directive or the `[[always]]` directive)
+* `lazy-already-complete` (always)
+    * an attempt was made to call a lazy function that has already returned from the function
 * `value-polymorphic-function-not-found`
     * a function supporting value polymorphism was called but none of the pre-condition checks succeeded